lexbailey/birdie/readme.md

         '-a1=a   #//Subtract one from a
         'aP      #//Print a
     )a;          #//Repeat until a is no longer a true value (is equal to 0)

+for now, loop conditions cannot be expressions, they must be simple identifiers

+functions are similar but end with the function name (which must be all upper case)

+    ( '"foo'P )PRINTFOO;

+    'PRINTFOO #// when this line is executed, 'foo' is printed.

 Other things...